FilipposDe/past-company-rates-dashboard/README.md

 # past-company-rates-dashboard

-Dashboard to display past company rates
+Dashboard to display a set of past financial data of a US company.

 ## Motivation